Rosetta Stone Review

 - Quality teachers

-Members of Rype can book live daily 1-on-1 lessons with a handpicked professional teacher at anytime of the day, any day of the week.
+Members of Rype can book live 1-on-1 language lessons with a handpicked professional teacher at anytime of the day, any day of the week.
 Lessons at Rype are as little as 30 minutes and it takes 3 simple taps to book your lesson.
 Teachers are available on the same day, and you can reserve lessons whenever you’re free.

 We’ve also done the hard work upfront by pre-vetting and handpicking every teacher on Rype.
 All teachers are required to go through a rigorous hiring process, including a live 1-on-1 video interview.
 This allows us to filter teachers not just around experience, but also professionality and personality.